Loopring [NEO] Price Up 7.5% Over Last Week (LRN)

 Loopring [NEO] Token Trading

-Loopring [NEO] can be bought or sold on the following cryptocurrency exchanges: Gate.io, Switcheo Network, IDAX, CoinMex and DragonEX.
-It is usually not possible to purchase alternative cryptocurrencies such as Loopring [NEO] directly using US dollars.
-Investors seeking to trade Loopring [NEO] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Loopring [NEO] using one of the exchanges listed above.
+Loopring [NEO] can be purchased on the following cryptocurrency exchanges: Gate.io, IDAX, DragonEX, CoinMex and Switcheo Network.
+It is usually not presently possible to buy alternative cryptocurrencies such as Loopring [NEO] directly using U.S. dollars.
+Investors seeking to acquire Loopring [NEO] should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Loopring [NEO] using one of the aforementioned exchanges.

 Receive News & Updates for Loopring [NEO] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loopring [NEO] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.